-The allure of Greece continues to entice, the destination proving to be very much en vogue for 2015 - and it's all about the islands.
+The allure of Greece continues to entice, the destination proving to be very much en vogue - and it's all about the islands.
 Popular yet still offering a small and intimate experience, the islands are world-famous for their beauty, hospitality and wonderful climate, regularly appearing in media round-ups as the most beautiful in the world - including both reader-voted and editorial shortlists from Condé Nast Traveller.

 Greece has around 6,000 islands and islets scattered in the Aegean and Ionian Seas, of which only 227 are inhabited.
 The Holy Trinity for Greek escapes this year is Crete, Greece's largest island, Santorini and Mykonos - all also named in the recent 'Best Greek Islands' review by The Telegraph.
 So, how to choose between the three?
 Simple - don't.
 Combine the three for the epitome of Greek chic; the perfect opportunity to soak up the culture and splendour of this magnificent country.